zkemail/zk-email-verify/docs/zkEmailDocs/Package Overviews/README.md

 - It includes functions for handling RSA signatures, public keys, email bodies, and hashes.
 - Developers should familiarize themselves with the generateCircuitInputs function in the `input.helpers.ts` file, which is central to the operation of the SDK.

-## zk-email/circuits
-The zk-email/circuits package provides pre-built circuits for generating proofs and verifying DKIM signatures.
-These circuits are designed to be used with the zk-email/helpers package to generate the necessary inputs.

-Key considerations:
-- the `email-verifier.circom` file is a standard template that can be used for email verification and customized for specific applications
-- It processes DKIM headers and employs Regex for pattern matching in emails.
-- By default, inputs are kept private unless stated otherwise, while outputs are always made public.
-- Upon obtaining the vkey and zkey, you can establish a `verifier.sol `contract, enabling on-chain proof verification!

 ## zk-email/contracts

 The @zk-email/contracts package contains the main contract of the SDK, `DKIMRegistry.sol`.
 This Solidity contract serves as a registry for storing the hash of the DomainKeys Identified Mail (DKIM) public key for each domain.